Ale578/odin-landing-page/README.md

 # odin-landing-page
+This is one of the first websites I have made.
+I based it on the design provided by the odin project and I made it to practice my understanding of CSS more specifically flexbox.

 a painting of a mountain range with a pine tree in the foreground
 Title: Summit of the Sierras, Nevada Artist: Moran, Thomas, 1837-1926 Publisher: L. Prang & Co.
 Name on Item: T Moran Date: (c) 1876 https://www.digitalcommonwealth.org/search/commonwealth:5m60qs26j